Attachment theory can improve your life!

 Textbook behaviors that give away that your attachment style is secure

-Whether you were securely attached in childhood, or you have done work as an adult to transition to a secure attachment style, you can tell because in your love relationships you are: predictable, reliable, consistent, responsive to your partner, and present.
-You can access your emotions easily and express them.
-You are comfortable expressing your needs and you have healthy boundary functioning.
-You are very comfortable with intimacy and depending on your significant other, as you expect the same goodwill from your partner as you contribute to your relationship.
-You take pride in taking responsibility for your actions and you view mistakes as lessons in mastery.
-You have great integration between your left and right brain; therefore you are able to be analytical but can also use your creativity.
-You don’t play games and you never feel the need to lie, cheat, or steal.
+Whether you were securely attached in childhood or have done work as an adult to transition to a secure attachment style, you can tell because of how you show up in your love relationships: predictable, reliable, consistent, responsive to your partner, and present.
+You can access your emotions quickly and express them.
+You are comfortable speaking about your needs and have healthy boundary functioning.
+You are comfortable with intimacy and depending on your significant other, as you expect the same goodwill from your partner as you contribute to your relationship.
+You take pride in taking responsibility for your actions and view mistakes as lessons in mastery.
+You have great integration between your left and right brain; therefore, you can be analytical and use your creativity.
+You don’t play games and never feel the need to lie, cheat, or steal.
 You find no need, space, or time for these behaviors.
 If something is not working for you or rubs you the wrong way, you use direct communication to express your feelings and needs and are open to doing the same for your loved one.

-How did you end up with secure attachment style?
+How did you end up with a secure attachment style?

-You likely had a relationship with primary caregivers who were attuned to your needs.
+You likely had a relationship with primary caregivers who met your needs.
 Although they were far from perfect, your parents helped you establish the belief that it is possible to be human, make mistakes, and still be capable and worthy of love.
 Your parents acknowledged and repaired moments when they were more disconnected than was ideal.
-Research has provided compelling evidence that repairing moments of disconnection is just as critical as attunement because repair builds resilience which is critical in navigating the ups and downs of relationships throughout the course of one’s life.
-It is also possible that you learned secure functioning as an adult through a primary adult relationship with a secure functioning partner.
+Research has provided compelling evidence that repairing moments of disconnection is just as critical as attunement because repair builds resilience, which is essential to navigating the ups and downs of relationships throughout one’s life.
+You may also learn secure functioning through a primary adult relationship with a secure functioning partner.

-If we could look inside a person with secure attachment style
+If we could look inside a person with a secure attachment style

-Securely attached individuals have a deeper sense of safety than those who are insecurely attached.
-They anticipate that when things do not go well, support will be available.
-They experience positive feelings when depending on another.
-They have no issues transitioning between being alone and being connected to a significant other.
-They fear neither abandonment, nor being engulfed.
-They have lower “allostatic load” (the cumulative negative effects on the body from being forced to adapt to various psychosocial challenges and adverse environments), because they don’t sweat the small stuff.
-Securely attached individuals take pride in their ability to be an active participant in helping to regulate their loved ones’ nervous system and consequently impact not just their own health and the health of their relationship positively, but also the health of their family and community.
+Securely attached individuals have a more profound sense of safety than those who are insecurely attached.
+They anticipate that support will be available when things do not go well.
+They experience positive feelings when depending on one another.
+They have no issues transitioning between being alone and being connected to a significant other, and they fear neither abandonment nor engulfment.
+They have a lower “allostatic load” (the cumulative adverse effects on the body from being forced to adapt to various psychosocial challenges and adverse environments) because they don’t sweat the small stuff.
+Securely attached individuals take pride in their ability to be active participants in helping to regulate their loved one’s nervous system and consequently impact not just their health and the health of their relationship positively but also the health of their family and community.

 Insecure attachment styles summary (avoidant, anxious, and disorganized)

-In the absence of a secure attachment bond, we defend ourselves from the dangers of the outside world by clinging to another or by distancing ourselves from others.
+Without a secure attachment bond, we defend ourselves (from the dangers of the outside world) by clinging to another or distancing ourselves from others.

-Insecurely attached individuals struggle with emotional competence and many experience depression, and in the case of trauma, dissociation.
+Insecurely attached individuals struggle with emotional competence, and many experience depression and dissociation in response to trauma.

-Further, adults with unresolved trauma from childhood can experience a constant over-activation of their sympathetic nervous system, which is accompanied by states like anxiety, anger, absent-mindedness, or irritability.
-Steve Porge’s “Polyvagal theory” actually points to the fact that if we stay in these states for too long, essential functions start going off-line with further negative consequences.
+Further, adults with unresolved trauma from childhood can experience a constant over-activation of their sympathetic nervous system, accompanied by states like anxiety, anger, absent-mindedness, or irritability.
+Steve Porge’s “Polyvagal Theory” points to the fact that if we stay in these states for too long, essential functions start going offline with further negative consequences.

 Insecure/avoidant attachment style details